LighghtEeloo/fss/Readme.md

 - `find`, `fd`: don't provide powerful options or search speed
 - `grep`, `rg`: use extremely plain parsing rules, limited for only daily usage
+- `fzf`: lightweight and no interaction, you should know what you want, just lazy

 ## intro
 - `fss`: search paths with patterns, and print to stdout